 Read time: 7 minutes

-On Windows 10/11, you come across a green window with a sad emoticon accompanied with a message “Your Windows Insider Build ran into a problem and need to restart.
-We are just collecting some error info, and then we’ll restart for you. xyz% is complete.”
+When using Windows 10/11, you may encounter a green window displaying a sad emoticon, along with a message that reads, “Your Windows Insider Build has encountered an issue and must restart.
+We are currently gathering error information, and your system will automatically restart for you.
+Completion progress stands at xyz%.
 Your Windows Insider Build ran into a problem and need to restart

 Windows Insider Program: An overview